-(44) First Aiders shall:
+(42) First Aiders shall:

-- a. ensure their qualifications are up to date and renewed as required; - b. provide WHS F037 First Aider Allowance Form and WHS F009 First Aider Notification Poster to Human Resource Services (HRS) and Work Health and Safety (WHS) unit every time qualifactions are renewed, as required in Clause 41 above; - c. attend a UNE First Aider Induction with the Work Health Safety (WHS) unit upon certification or recertification; - d. provide their contact details on the workplace safety noticeboard using WHS F009 First Aider Notification Poster: - e. provide First Aid assistance as required, within their work environment, and in special circumstances, to surrounding work environments (e.g. in a major critical incident);

-- f. inform the injured person that they are required to submit an incident/injury report via the UNE SkyTrust online incident notification system.
-If the person is unable or unwilling to submit an incident/injury report, the First Aider or the injured person's supervisor must submit the report on their behalf. - g. maintain an inventory of First Aid kit contents and equipment, and check these on a regular basis using WHS F050 First Aid Kit Contents Checklist.
+- a. ensure their qualifications are up to date and renewed as required; - b. provide WHS F037 First Aider Allowance Form and WHS F009 First Aider Notification Poster to Human Resource Services (HRS) and Work Health and Safety (WHS) unit every time qualifactions are renewed, as required in Clause 41 above; - c. attend a UNE First Aider Induction with the Work Health Safety (WHS) unit upon certification or recertification; - d. provide their contact details on the workplace safety noticeboard using WHS F009 First Aider Notification Poster; - e. provide First Aid assistance as required, within their work environment, and in special circumstances, to surrounding work environments (e.g. in a major critical incident); - f. inform the injured person that they are required to submit an incident/injury report via the UNE SkyTrust online incident notification system.
+If the person is unable or unwilling to submit an incident/injury report, the First g. maintain an inventory of First Aid kit contents and equipment, and check these on a regular basis using WHS F050 First Aid Kit Contents Checklist.